shenalexw/peety-coffee-counter/README.md

 ## Description
 Slack bot that counts the number of coffee drinken a day and a daily leaderboard.

+Everyweek you are able to add up your coffee tally and try to defeat those on the leaderboards

+The winner will be announced on friday

 ---

 ## How To Use